Colorado-State-University-CMB/Intro-to-qCMB-2022/Module_1_RStudio/220124_R_Basics.md

 We have invested a lot of time and effort in creating R, please cite it when using it for data analysis.
 See also ‘citation("pkgname")’ for citing R packages.
 ```
+  * Yay!
+That worked!

 :warning: **BEST PRACTICES: Citing R**

-Please cite R and RStudio in your published works.
+  * _Please cite R and RStudio in your published works.
 Please cite all packages you use in published works.
 When reviewing manuscripts for publication, please check for these citation.
-This helps the community.
+This helps the community._

 :heavy_exclamation_mark: **EXERCISE: More practice with R expressions**